Indupriyashirisha/SteganographyIBM/README.md

 The pograms Encoder and Decoder are used to encode and decode secret image into carrier image.
 Both communicating parties must have the same pair if encoder and decoder program inorder to function properly.

 REQUIREMENTS
+opencv-python/ opencv-python package of python is neccessay to run the program.
+The instruction to install PIL is given below: pip install opencv-python pip install opencv-python orginal_image is the carrier image.

+encrypted_image is the carrier image with hidden data, also this is the image which we transmit via network.

+Here program encoder is ran, and the user is asked enter the message that is to be transmitted and at reciver's end decoder program will print the hidden message to the user's terminal.